-Thus, under the legislation of the Kyrgyz Republic,25 foreign investors enjoy the national treatment applied to individuals and legal entities of this country.
+Thus, under the legislation of the Kyrgyz Republic, foreign investors enjoy the national treatment applied to individuals and legal entities of this country.
 Legislation provides for a broad scope of rights and guarantees to foreign investors, including guarantees of export and repatriation of investment, property, and information out of the Kyrgyz Republic, guarantees of protection against investment expropriation and coverage of losses incurred by investors, guarantees of income use and freedom of monetary transactions, and others.

 The Kyrgyz Republic has entered into a number of bilateral treaties on mutual support, encouragement and protection of investment (capital expenditure).
-Such treaties have been signed with a number of countries such as^{26} :
+Such treaties have been signed with a number of countries such as:

-- The People's Republic of China (1995); - The Republic of Turkey (1996)27;
+- The People's Republic of China (1995);

+- The Republic of Turkey (1996);

-- The Republic of Turkey (signed in 2018)28;
+- The Republic of Turkey (signed in 2018);

 - The Republic of Ukraine (treaty signed in 1993);

-- The United States of America (1994)29;
+- The United States of America (1994);

 - The Republic of Armenia (1995);

-- The United Kingdom of Great Britain and Northern Ireland (1998)30;
+- The United Kingdom of Great Britain and Northern Ireland (1998);

 - The Republic of France (1997);

 - The Islamic Republic of Iran (2005);

 - The Republic of Azerbaijan (1997);

 - The Federal Republic of Germany (2006);

-- The Republic of Georgia (first BIT signed in 1997, second BIT signed in 2016)31;
+- The Republic of Georgia (first BIT signed in 1997, second BIT signed in 2016);

-- The Republic of India $(2000)^{32}$;
+- The Republic of India (2000);

-- The Republic of Kazakhstan (BIT signed in 1997)33;
+- The Republic of Kazakhstan (BIT signed in 1997);

 - The Republic of Belarus (2001);

-- The People's Republic of Mongolia (treaty signed in 1999)34;
+- The People's Republic of Mongolia (treaty signed in 1999);

-- The Swiss Confederation (2003)35;
+- The Swiss Confederation (2003);

+- The Republic of Tajikistan (2001);

+- The Kingdom of Sweden (2003);